Bright-rumped yellow finch

-The bright-rumped yellow finch (Sicalis uropigyalis) is a species of bird in the family Thraupidae.
+The bright-rumped yellow finch (Sicalis uropygialis) is a species of bird in the family Thraupidae.
 It is found in the Puna grassland: Peru, Bolivia and northern Chile and Argentina.
 Its natural habitats are subtropical or tropical high-altitude grassland and heavily degraded former forest.

 The bright-rumped yellow finch was formally described in 1837 by the French naturalists Alcide d'Orbigny and Frédéric de Lafresnaye from a specimen collected in the Bolivian Andes.
 They coined the binomial name Emberiza uropigyalis.